English cricket team in India in 2005–06: 1st Test

 Both Alistair Cook and Monty Panesar made international debuts in this Test for England, as well as a Test debut for ODI veteran Ian Blackwell.
 On the Indian team Shanthakumaran Sreesanth was the only debutant.

-England won the toss and batted first, and scored at a decent enough rate on the first day, but also lost regular wickets in the process to end the day on 246/7.
-Alastair Cook made a promising debut scoring 60, and Paul Collingwood was 53 not out by the close of play.
-On day 2, England's lower order batsman assisted Collingwood to reach his maiden test century and frustrate India who would have hoped to bowl England out promptly.
+England won the toss and batted first and ended the day on 246/7.
+Alastair Cook made a debut scoring 60, and Paul Collingwood was 53 not out by the close of play.
+On day 2, England's lower order batsman assisted Collingwood to reach his maiden test century.
 England eventually reached a score of 393, with Collingwood unbeaten on 134 not out.

 India lost Virender Sehwag early in their reply, but then Wasim Jaffer and Rahul Dravid batted out the day without further loss to take the hosts to 136/1 by the end of day 2.
-The match was very nicely balanced.

-On day 3, England's seam bowlers, in particular Matthew Hoggard, produced an inspired performance to engineer a middle order collapse.
+On day 3, England's seam bowlers, in particular Matthew Hoggard, engineered a middle order collapse.
 India slumped from 140/1 to 190/7 just after the lunch break.
 Hoggard took 5 wickets, and Monty Panesar dismissed Sachin Tendulkar to claim his maiden test wicket amid dramatic scenes.

-However, Mohammad Kaif and Anil Kumble fought back for India, putting on 128 for the eighth wicket.
+However, Mohammad Kaif and Anil Kumble fought back, putting on 128 for the eighth wicket.
 The day ended with Kaif being clean bowled by Panesar with a spectacular delivery that span out of the rough and just clipped the off stump.